jhpyle/docassemble/_docs/objects.md

 by the argument.
 For example, `thing.pronoun_possessive('reason')` returns `'its reason'`.

+<a name="DAObject.as_serializable"></a>The `.as_serializable()` method
+returns a representation of the object and its attributes that uses a [Python dict] as the base and other basic data types for the attributes, so that the object can be serialized to [JSON].
+The conversion is not reversible, and much information cannot be converted, but this can be a useful way to access information in your objects.
+See also the [`all_variables()`] function.

 ## <a name="DAList"></a>DAList

 A `DAList` acts like an ordinary [Python list], except that